ketch/nodepy/paper.md

 It also serves as a reference, providing precise definitions of many of the algorithms themselves.

-`Nodepy` is written entirely in Python and provides software implementations of many of the theoretical ideas contained for instance in reference texts on numerical analysis of ODEs [@hairer1993;@Hairer:ODEs2;@Hairer:ODEs2].
+`NodePy` is written entirely in Python and provides software implementations of many of the theoretical ideas contained for instance in reference texts on numerical analysis of ODEs [@hairer1993;@Hairer:ODEs2;@Hairer:ODEs2].
 It also contains implementations of many theoretical ideas from the numerical analysis of literature.